 The Musicboard residency programme intends to be accessible to everyone and as inclusive as possible.
 If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: email@example.com.

 Eligible to apply are:

-- solo artists or duos living and working in Berlin
+- solo musicians or duos who live and work in Berlin

-- musicians who are open to interdisciplinary exchange and digital collaboration
+- musicians who are particularly open to transcultural exchange and collaboration

-- musicians who have a good knowledge of the music scenes in Berlin and are willing to take on the role of co-host in Berlin in terms of networking and access to community for the Israeli artist
+- Musicians who have a good knowledge of the Berlin music scene and are willing to take on the role of co-host in Berlin (not responsible for organising) and to connect the artists from Israel with to the local community

 4 Residency Details